mongolianprincess/CV/Readme.md

 #### Project Management

-While at Kearns Mancini Architects, I completed the interior fit-out of four [Bank of Montreal retail branches](http://kmai.com/projects/bank-of-montreal-250-yonge-street-office) from design conception to project completion, leading consultant team coordination to meet client budget and deadline.
+- While at Kearns Mancini Architects, I completed the interior fit-out of four [Bank of Montreal retail branches](http://kmai.com/projects/bank-of-montreal-250-yonge-street-office) from design conception to project completion, leading consultant team coordination to meet client budget and deadline.
+- Volunteer project coordinator using Asana on behalf of Climate Connected Benefit Society for the campaign that helps secondary school girls get education in flood prone areas of southern Malawi.

 #### Design & Storytelling

 - Experience in visual and narrative design using photography, Adobe Photoshop, Illustrator & Indesign & video eiding softwares.
-- Produced, shot and direct short film ['Shelter Associates:Inclusive Planning for the Urban Poor'](http://shelter-associates.org/shelter-associates-inclusive-planning-urban-poor-1)
+- Produced, shot and directed short film ['Shelter Associates:Inclusive Planning for the Urban Poor'](http://shelter-associates.org/shelter-associates-inclusive-planning-urban-poor-1)
-- Illustrative marketing brochure on the history of Dixon House.
+- Illustrative marketing brochure on the history of Dixon House
-- 2D/3D visualisation softwares including AutoCad, Revit, Vectorworks and Sketchup.
+- 2D/3D visualisation to render ideas visible.
+Softwares including AutoCad, Revit, Vectorworks and Sketchup.
 Click [here](https://drive.google.com/file/d/0B2-rMJ4iqdtfVjlGZlhyOXowdHc/view?usp=sharing) to view a sample of design portfolio.

 Education
 ---------